 - Are my staff and doctors treated with dignity and respect by everyone in the organization?

 - Do my staff and doctors have the training and encouragement to do work that gives their life meaning?

 - Have I recognized my staff and doctors for what they do?

 Lean East Thought 5: One size does not fit all

-Different organizations will succeed with different models based upon their culture and past experiences.
+Different organizations will succeed with different models based on their culture and past experiences.
 Customer value differs, even within the same industry, and existing mindsets and organizational values matter.
 Eventually in order to give your processes a chance to produce good results you will need to switch the organizational focus from results to methods.
 Every organization will have different lessons and experiences on their journey, even if they are striving for similar goals.
 Lean is all about “learning by doing,” with knowledge transfer and scalability the key to sustaining a transformation.